usnistgov/5gdeploy/scenario/20240129/README.md

 Explanations:

 * `--place` flags are same as the VXLAN setup.
-* Each `--bridge` flag replaces a Docker network with an Ethernet bridge, backed by an external Ethernet switch.
+* Each `--bridge` flag replaces a Docker network with an Ethernet bridge, connected via an external Ethernet switch.
   * Notice that every container name on the Docker network must be listed in these lines.
   * This implies that, if you increase/decrease container quantities, you must change this flag accordingly.
-  * You can find out the container names by reading the single-host Compose file, generated without `--bridge` and `--place` flags.
+  * You can find out the container names by reading the single-host Compose file.
 * The `@` operator makes each container use a MACVLAN sub-interface.
   * This allows sharing a physical Ethernet adapter among multiple containers.
   * Each container will have its own distinct MAC address, which would be seen on the external Ethernet switch.